 One of the considerable aspects of muscle recovery is keeping yourself hydrated.
-Water helps ease inflammation and flush out water products by keeping the fluids moving through your system and deliver the nutrients your muscle needs.
-Your body will struggle to perform at its highest level if our body does not have enough water.
+Water helps ease inflammation and flush out water products by keeping the fluids moving through your system and delivering the nutrients your muscle needs.
+Your body will struggle to perform at its highest level if the body does not have enough water.

 Hot & Cold Packs

-For a more immediate relief to muscle aches, apply a hot-and-cold pack to the affected area.
+For more immediate relief of muscle aches, apply a hot-and-cold pack to the affected area.
 You can use a warm damp towel, wet heating packs, or a warm bath.
 Apply a hot compress to the affected area for twenty minutes following that with an ice pack for another twenty minutes.
 The heat from the heating pads increases blood flow and could help flush some inflammation related to muscle soreness.
-The colds packs help on reducing the swelling and nerve activity.
-Alternating cold and heat is best in inducing pain and reduces inflammation.
+The cold packs help on reducing swelling and nerve activity.
+Alternating cold and heat are best for inducing pain and reducing inflammation.